JorosTheModderPH/FNF-My-Charts/Charts/Custom/readme.txt

-Charts made from other songs.
+Charts made from other custom songs.